Insights

 After your partner has been diagnosed, together you should consult their general practitioner further to determine its progress and whether they still possess decision-making capacity.
 There are basic cognitive tests that medical professionals can administer to assess decision-making capacity.
 With a report from a general practitioner confirming capacity, our firm is able to assist in preparation of any Enduring Powers of Attorney and Appointments of Medical Treatment Decision Makers.

-In circumstances where a medical assessment determines that your partner does not have sufficient decision-making capacity to make Enduring Powers of Attorney and Appointments of a Medical Treatment Decision Maker, the team at Burke Lawyers are able to assist in other options that may be available.
+In circumstances where a medical assessment determines that your partner does not have sufficient decision-making capacity to make Enduring Powers of Attorney and Appointments of a Medical Treatment Decision Maker, the team at Burke & Associates are able to assist in other options that may be available.

 I would like to receive Burke Lawyers Newsletters